Barry Bonds: Post-playing career

 On October 29, 2007, Bonds officially filed for free agency.
 His agent Jeff Borris said: "I'm anticipating widespread interest from every Major League team."
 There was much speculation before the 2008 season about where Bonds might play.
 However, no one signed him during the 2008 or 2009 seasons.
 The 2008 Giants finished in fourth place in the NL West with a 72–90 win–loss record and the 2009 Giants finished in third place in the division with an 88–74 record.
 Many teams could have used his services.
-If he had returned to Major League Baseball, Bonds would have been within close range of many significant career batting milestones.
-He needed only just 14 games played and 65 hits to reach 3,000, 394 plate appearances to reach 13,000, 153 at bats to reach 10,000, 38 home runs to reach 800, four runs batted in to reach 2,000, 24 bases to reach 6,000, 60 extra base hits to reach 1,500, and 12 intentional walks to reach 700.
+If he had returned to MLB, Bonds would have been within close range of many significant career batting milestones and records.
+He needed only just 14 games played and 65 hits to reach 3,000, 394 plate appearances to reach 13,000, 153 at bats to reach 10,000, 38 home runs to reach 800, four runs batted in to reach 2,000, 24 total bases to reach 6,000, 60 extra base hits to reach 1,500, and 12 intentional walks to reach 700.
 On August 7, 2017, which marked the 10-year anniversary of Bonds hitting his record-breaking 756th career Major League home run, Bonds told The Associated Press that he wished to have played one more year and that he believes he would have reached 800 or come very close.
-He would have needed 69 runs scored to move past Rickey Henderson as the all-time runs champion, and 38 extra base hits to move past Hank Aaron as the all-time extra base hits champion.
+He would have needed 69 runs scored to move past Rickey Henderson as the all-time MLB career runs scored leader, 38 extra base hits to move past Hank Aaron as the all-time MLB career extra base hits leader, and 107 home runs to move past Sadaharu Oh as the world record holder for professional career home runs hit during the regular season.